Passover & Unleavened Bread

 The Exodus &

-A perfect, sinless world had no need for Passover.
-Then entered Adam and Eve (representing us!).
-Upon the first (and certainly not the last) act of disobedience, man severed a perfect relationship with God.
+A perfect, sinless world had no need for Passover until Adam and Eve (representing us!) fell for Satan's lie.
+Upon the first (and certainly not the last) act of disobedience, man was severed from a perfect relationship with God.
 Adam and Eve's attempt to cover their naked shame with tree leaves was insufficient and ineffective at best.
 Imagine what a windy day could have unveiled!
-So, God Himself was the first to observe Passover with the sacrifice of an animal to not only cover Adam and Eve's shame, but to keep them warm and protected for life outside the garden.
+So, God Himself was the first to observe Passover with the sacrifice of an animal not only to cover Adam and Eve's shame, but to keep them warm and protected for life outside the garden.
+It was a gracious and merciful act of God.

 The Lord’s Passover begins at twilight on the fourteenth day of the first month.
 On the fifteenth day of that month the Lord’s Festival of Unleavened Bread begins; for seven days you must eat bread made without yeast.
 On the first day hold a sacred assembly and do no regular work.
 For seven days present a food offering to the Lord.
 And on the seventh day hold a sacred assembly and do no regular work.

 Passover is about God's provision and God's sacrifice for man's sin, not man's offerings to appease God.
 That is why Leviticus clearly calls it, "The Lord's Passover."
 God has been keeping the Passover since the fall of man by providing animals as a covering for sin.
 But animals were still insufficient and merely served as a stand-in until the better-promised sacrifice was to be sent.

 According to Exodus 12:14, Passover is a lasting ordinance...forever.
 How can something that is fulfilled also be a lasting ordinance forever?
 When Yeshua willingly sacrificed His own life, He became our eternal Passover sacrifice.
 This does not mean that Passover is now abolished.
 Rather, it is fulfilled year after year by the living and lasting blood of Yeshua.
 There is no longer any need to sacrifice animals because the blood of Yeshua, shed once and for all, is actively covering us every Passover.